ansible/ansible/docsite/rst/playbooks2.rst

 .. versionadded:: 0.8

-Paramiko's core connection types of 'local', 'paramiko', and 'ssh' are augmented in version 0.8 by a new extra-fast connection type called 'fireball'.
+Ansible's core connection types of 'local', 'paramiko', and 'ssh' are augmented in version 0.8 and later by a new extra-fast connection type called 'fireball'.
 It can only be used with playbooks and does require some additional setup outside the lines of ansible's normal "no bootstrapping" philosophy.
 You are not required to use fireball mode to use Ansible, though some users may appreciate it.